kehannan/JokeApp/README.md

 This is the starting point for the final project, which is provided to you in the [course repository](https://github.com/udacity/ud867/tree/master/FinalProject).
-It contains an activity with a banner ad and a button that purports to tell a joke, but actually just complains.
+It contains an activity with a banner ad and a button that purports to tell a jokeText, but actually just complains.
 The banner ad was set up following the instructions here:

 https://developers.google.com/mobile-ads-sdk/docs/admob/android/quick-start